ByteQuest-2025/GFGBQ-Team-spartans-1/README.md

 - Symptoms are treated in isolation rather than as patterns
 - Late detection leads to irreversible damage
-Lucid Trace focuses on **pattern-based symptom analysis** rather than diagnosis.
+Lucid Trace focuses on **pattern-based symptom analysis** rather than diagnosis. licid trace help in assessment of assisting symptoms